 In the years to follow, OC helped Reuben to:

-- Build the first missionary training center in West Africa.
-Today Nigerian missionaries alone number over 5000.
+- Build the first mission worker training center in West Africa.
+Today Nigerian mission workers alone number over 5000.

 - Assist the NEMA to undertake the first national research project on Nigerian mission-sending